Chickweed does not survive winter. Their seeds do and those seeds can germinate after several years.

 With flowerbeds, removing a thin layer of soil from the top of the bed early in the spring can eliminate chickweed.
 If you follow this technique, chickweed will be mostly gone within a few seasons.
 Remove the plants that appear during the season and do not let them go to seed.
 Avoid turning flower beds as buried seeds from chickweed will germinate once they are near the surface even after several years.

 Chickweeed in your lawn is difficult if not impossible to eliminate.
 For lawns, I recommend Later's Chickweed, Clover & Thistle Killer.
 When applied as the chickweed flowers, control can be achieved with a single application.
-This product, unlike many other herbicides, did not damage my lawn.
+This product, unlike other herbicides, did not damage the grass.

 Dandelions have a single tap root that will not regenerate if cut below soil level.